kapkirk/Dati-ambientali-ARPA-Puglia-via-Home-Assistant/README.md

 # ARPA Puglia environmental pollutant data acquisition in Home Assistant

-A [Home Assistant](https://home-assistant.io/) utility that helps you visualize the data of the main environmental indicators published by ARPA Puglia.
+A [Home Assistant](https://home-assistant.io/) utility that helps you visualize the data of the main environmental indicators published by ARPA Puglia via [Node-RED](https://nodered.org/).

 <br>